mrtnvh/HowICode/code-style/javascript/README.md

 > ### "Arguments over style are pointless.
 There should be a style guide, and you should follow it"
 >_Rebecca_ _Murphey_

-This is a living document and new ideas for improving the code around us are always welcome.
-Contribute: fork, clone, branch, commit, push, pull request.

 ## Table of Contents
 * [Preface](#preface)